 - A professional guide who will accompany you throughout the tour to tell you about the main points of interest you will see during the tour, as well as the local customs of the country and its inhabitants.

-What is included in this tour
+What is included

 - Equestrian acrobatics show.